 In providing play to children in emergency shelters, schools, and "Pop-Up" events, Playtime is in a unique position to gain insight into the unmet needs of children and families experiencing housing instability.
 We feel a responsibility to advocate for the specific needs of children and their families, to be a voice for a vulnerable population facing structural barriers rooted in racial, ethnic, and gender inequities.

 We advocate for:

 - Increased play and related opportunities to nurture healthy social, emotional, and physical development in children living in D.C. shelters;

 - Greater access to basic and developmentally supportive services that promote resilience in children and families experiencing housing instability;

 - Deeper public and local government understanding of the evidence-based benefits of play in healthy childhood development, particularly for children experiencing the trauma of homelessness;

 - Supporting families during the pandemic and building new partnerships with local organizations and short-term housing sites to build a wider net for access to play.

-The center of a child’s world is most often their home and their school.
+The centers of a child’s world is most often their home and their school.
 Without a stable home, schools become an even more critical source of community and family support.
 Therefore, Playtime believes it’s important for us to help protect the right of a free and appropriate education for children experiencing housing insecurity.
 All too often, the children we serve are sidelined by school push-out, education access issues, and other barriers to school participation.